FACTS about Universal Medicine: A Dangerous Cult? – We Think SO! But we’re not making a profit from this messPosted: September 20, 2013

 My mother would move us around wherever the cult went.
 Dad had no say in this, his wishes were disregarded because he was not amongst the cult…

-And then we have the familiar spiel that Jackie, like many UMers, was a drug addict, and her life was worthless before UM.
+And then we have the familiar spiel that the author, like many UMers, was a drug addict, and her life was worthless before UM.
 Yet, plenty of people get sober and stay sober, and do regular exercise and have successful businesses without joining a cult.

 I started exercising and I set up a now booming business…

-Selling overpriced cult jewellery to covertly manipulated cult members, while most of us earn an honest living.
+Selling overpriced cult ‘merchandise’ to covertly manipulated cult members, while most of us earn an honest living.

 “Universal Medicine – a dangerous cult”… I think not!
 Quite the opposite in fact – my life has improved DRAMATICALLY in every possible way and I am answerable to no one but myself.”

-In other words, Universal Medicine can’t be a cult because it’s more streamlined in its conversion and brainwashing process and more commercially successful than Mary Louise Myers’ and Jacqueline McCoach’s last misadventure.
+In other words, Universal Medicine can’t be a cult because it’s more streamlined in its conversion and brainwashing process and more commercially successful than the author and her Mum’s last misadventure.
 They’re making much better money out of this one, and the licence to self-love means they’re answerable to no one but themselves.
 Victims can fuck off.
-But not until they’ve bought the splat pendant and paid to have their breasts and braincells rearranged.
+But not until they’ve bought the souvenirs and paid to have their breasts and braincells rearranged.